-“It’s not like I want anyone to be hurt or anything like that,” newly qualified first-aider, 19-year-old Conor Feighin, clarified last night “but y’know, if someone is going to be hurt, then I’d like to be on hand to help?”
+“It’s not like I want anyone to be hurt,” newly qualified first-aider, 19-year-old Conor Feighin, clarified last night “but y’know, if someone is going to be hurt, then I’d like to be on hand to help?”

 Feighin scanned the sky anxiously, as he spoke.

-“I’m not saying I’m a hero or anything like that…although if some people wanted to call me that for helping to save lives then that’d be ok too.”
+“I’m not saying I’m a hero or anything like that…although if people wanted to call me that for being available to help save lives then that’d be ok too.”

-The 19-year-old turned his sneering gaze on the figures hurrying towards the taxi rank, oblivious to his presence, a bitter note creeping into his voice.
+The 19-year-old then turned his sneering gaze on the figures hurrying into the short term car park, oblivious to his presence, a bitter note creeping into his voice.
 “If they only knew how easily their precious little lives could be snuffed out by a plane crash.”
 The teenager suddenly clicked his fingers to emphasize just how swiftly, fate might one day decide to grant him the power of life or death over them.